|Alumni Relations||Fraternity and Sorority Life||Schiffert Health Center|

 |Cranwell International Center||Leadership Education Collaborative||Student Engagement and Campus Life|

 Squires Student Center consists of an inner core (the original Squires Hall) and surrounding buildings added later.
-The facility contains two ballrooms, a 12-seat theater, a food court and dining areas, various activity rooms, meeting rooms, an art gallery, lounges, music and theater production spaces, offices and practice rooms for the music department, and offices for student publications and Student Centers and Activities.
+The facility contains two ballrooms, theater, a food court and dining areas, meeting rooms, an art gallery, lounges, music and theater production spaces, offices and practice rooms for the music department, and offices for student publications and Student Centers and Activities.

 The original Squires Hall was completed in May 1937 and contained 54,366 square feet.
 The student center was named in 1949 for 1905 alumnus John Houston Squires, who donated $10,000 toward construction of the structure.
 A distinguished scientist, Squires had a brilliant career as a chemist with E.I. du Pont de Nemours, GM Corporation, and American Cyanamid.
 He also taught at a college and was instrumental in reorganizing and reopening a bank.
 A supporter of the Great Smoky Mountains National Park, he designed the relief map that helped lead to its establishment.